vu-rdm-tech/yoda-vu-nl/functions/Publishing.md

-# Publishing your Data Package
+# Publishing a data package
-Having archived your data as a data package, you have made it into a ‘comprehensible’ data package.
-You can now choose to publish your data.

-By publishing your data:
+After a data package has been archived in the vault, it can optionally be submitted for publication.

+Publishing a data package has the following effects:

-- Your data package will get a [DOI](https://www.doi.org/) assigned to it, a persistent identifier you can use as a reference to your data, e.g. in a scientific publication.
+- A [DOI](https://www.doi.org/) will be assigned to the data package.
+This persistent identifier can be used to refer to the data package, e.g. in a scientific publication.
-- The metadata description of your data will be included in data catalogs such as [Dans NARCIS](https://www.narcis.nl/?Language=nl) or [DataCite](https://search.datacite.org/).
+- The metadata of the data package will be published in data catalogs such as [Dans NARCIS](https://www.narcis.nl/?Language=nl) and [DataCite](https://search.datacite.org/).

-**Take Note:**
-*By 'publishing' your data package, you're actually making the Yoda metadata of your data package publicly accessible,* **not** *the data itself.
-The metadata, which you have created by filling in the metadata form in the Yoda Portal, will be included and can be found in data catalogs such as mentioned above.*

-*Optionally the data itself can be set to be downloadable via the internet as well.
-To do so, specify in the metadata field Access Type the value "Open - Freely retrievable".
-Other access type value (Restricted, Closed) are possible, in that case the data itself is not downloadable.*

-## Publishing your Data Package
+- If the Access Type metadata field is set to &ldquo;Open - Freely retrievable&rdquo;, the data in the data package will be published as well.
+If the Access Type metadata field is set to &ldquo;Restricted&rdquo; or &ldquo;Closed&rdquo;, the data in the data package won't be published.

-You can only publish archived data packages.
-You do so by opening the *Yoda Portal,* navigate to a data package in your vault and press the <Publish> button.
+To submit a data package for publication, navigate to the data package in the vault and press the &ldquo;Publish&rdquo; button.

 ![SubmitforPublications](SubmitforPublications.JPG)

-Yoda users can also opt to find data that is archived but not (or not yet) published.
-This is performed in the Yoda portal using the search-by-status function.
+You can search for data that is archived but not (yet) published using the &ldquo;Search by Status&rdquo; function in the Yoda Portal.
-Note that the list of data packages found will be include only the data packages residing in data compartments of which you are a member.
+The list of data packages will include only the data packages in data compartments of which you are a member.
-By clicking on one of the results, you automatically navigate to that particular data packages.
+Click on a data package in the results list in order to view it.

 ![Unpublished data packages](Unpublished-Packages.JPG)

-Once you’ve published a data package the data manager is notified and will checks whether:
+Once you’ve submitted a data package for publication, the data manager of your Yoda community will be notified.
+He or she will check that the data package meets various criteria for publication, such as:

-- A valid *License type* has been defined in the metadata of the data package.
+- The data package has a valid license type.

-- The *Access Type*  in the metadata of the data package is in line with rules and regulations with regards to sensitive and private data
+- The access type of the data package is consistent with laws and regulations, including information privacy laws.

-If the data manager finds anything missing, he/she will contact you.
-Otherwise you'll receive a notification per mail containing your DOI.
+If the data manager encounters any issues, he or she will contact you.
+Otherwise you'll receive an email notification that your data package has been published.
+This notification contains the DOI that has been assigned to your data package.